act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 ## Expectation 1

-Each test target is a [space separated][] list of one or more tokens that follow the [HTML specification for Autofill detail tokens][], which requires that the token list match the following in the correct order:
+Each test target's `autocomplete` [attribute value][] is a [space separated][] list of one or more tokens that follow the [HTML specification for Autofill detail tokens][], which requires that the token list match the following in the correct order:

 1. An optional token that starts with "section-"; then
 2. An optional token of either "shipping" or "billing"; then